 Remodelling Your Jewellery with Debra Fallowfield

-Reusing precious metal isn’t quite so straightforward – you may think all your various carat gold just gets melted together, but it’s more complicated than that.
+Reusing precious metal isn’t quite so straightforward – you may think all your various carat gold just gets melted together, but it’s far more complicated than that.

 In fact, melting together old gold (of various carats and from different manufacturers) can create a whole lot of problems, including discolourations in the metal, pitting, and cracking.